SobhanDash/Linear-Regression/README.md

 "student-mat.csv" is the data set the model has been trained on and being tested on.

-"studentgrades.pickle" is the pickle file where the model only better itself rather than working on the same set of data
+"studentgrades.pickle" is the pickle file where the model only better itself rather than working on the same set of data.